Nurse Leader Intensive

 - Between each live online meeting there will be manageable (and actually enjoyable) online homework assignments.

 Purpose: To provide nurse leaders with the knowledge and tools to think creatively and assume an active role in leading their organizations through the major change of implementing a new model of long-term care, the Household Model.
 “Nursing” and “home” - a familiar pairing.
 But how do we reconcile one with the other to offer quality of care and quality of life?
 What is the role of the nurse leader in culture change?
 Will the work ever get done?
 To help nurses find answers and solutions, Action Pact is offering Nurse Leader training.

-Target Audience: Directors of Nursing (nursing homes) and other Nursing Leadership positions
+Target Audience: RNs, Directors of Nursing and other Nursing Leadership positions (nursing homes)

 Learn more about our services

 or Steve Shields